JiayanL/ludobots/README.md

 # Documentation
 ## Robot Structure
+This ludobot project expands the morphospace of the 1D creature from assignment 6, allowing it to branch in 3D.
+Search.py can generate creatures in 1D, 2D, and 3D.
+Bodies are contiguous, fills in 3D space, and obeys the law of phsyics.

 ### Body Generation

 #### Links
+Diagram

 #### Joints
+Diagram

 ## Synapses

 ### Brain Generation
+Diagram

 ### Sensor and Motors
+What kind of brains are possible
+Can a sensor on one side of the body affect a motor on the other side?

 ## Morphospace and Movements

-2. a GitHub repository with a main file that others can easily run to reproduce your results.
-Your repo should contain a README file with instructions for running the main file and a clear description/diagram explaining how* bodies and brains are generated.
-Define morphospace: What kind of body shapes and movements are possible?
-What kinds of brains are possible?
-Can a sensor on one side of the body affect a motor on the other side?
-Think of this as a blog post or series of tweets describing your work.
+This project can generate 1D, 2D, and 3D structures that can move in all dimensions due to the variability of joint types and joint axes.

 # Archive
 Assignment 7: